A book on ethics and philosophy of values

 I/ Provisional definition of value

-It seems to me that the notion of value is to be used in order to formulate a certain intuition, or rather two related ones.
-The first of these is that there would exist a universal hierarchy of all beings, things, actions, and, to use the most general term, a hierarchy of all entities.
-According to this intuition, certain behaviors or things have more value than others, are superior or inferior, and so are arranged in a hierarchy, namely the hierarchy of values.
-It somehow represents the objective character of the notion of value, in the sense that it raises the problem of the relation of hierarchy to the outside world.
+It seems to me that the notion of value should be used to formulate a certain intuition, or rather two related intuitions.
+The first of these intuitions is that there is a universal hierarchy of all beings, things and actions, and to use the most general term, a hierarchy of all entities.
+It is the intuition that certain behaviours, or certain things, are better than others, are superior or inferior, and are therefore included in a hierarchy, in the hierarchy of values.
+In a way, this constitutes the objective character of the notion of value, in the sense that it raises problem of the relation of hierarchy to the outside world.
+The notion of value can also be used to formulate a second intuition: that certain things are worthy of love.
+To say that nature has value would be to say, ultimately, that nature is worthy of love.
+This is the subjective nature of the notion of value, which appeals to human feelings, and more specifically to the feeling of love.